FreshKernel/kraft-sync/README.md

    be used to detect the mod provider, if it's unknown or unverified, then it will warn the user before continuing for the first time, the script doesn't store any data remotely by itself, which gives you more control over where to store it
-5. License Compliance by avoiding re-uploading the mods somewhere other than the original source, the script will download the mods as if you're downloading them from the website
+5. License Compliance by avoiding re-uploading the mods somewhere other than the source, the script will download the mods as if you're downloading them from the website
 6. It can only support mods; The term "Mod packs" typically refers to collections of mods, which can include resource packs as well.